 The court may decide on the period within which the defendant shall submit a written answer.
-In the written answer, the defendant shall clarify whether he/she admits or denies the contents of the complaint, and if he/she denies the contents, he/she needs to state the reason for the denial and submit evidence.
-Except in the case of an action for divorce, the defendant cannot acknowledge a claim.
+In the written answer, the defendant shall clarify whether he/she admits to or denies the contents of the complaint, and if he/she denies the contents, he/she needs to state the reason for the denial and submit evidence.
+Except in the case of an action for divorce and dissolution of adoptive relationship, the defendant cannot acknowledge a claim.
 Since constructive admission is not applied to personal status cases, the court needs to find facts based on evidence if the defendant does not submit a written answer.